hbisneto/PyBridge/UpdateLog.md

 - Added .gitignore to projects created by PyBridge
 - Added .gitignore to PyBridge
 - Added ability to download more sample codes
+- Added ability to create a Jupyter Notebook project

 ## Changes